skafos/TuriTextClassifier/README.md

 ## What is here?
 The components of this repo are:
 -  `text_classifier.ipynb` - a Python notebook that trains and saves a sentiment classifier model to use in your app.
-Start Here.
+Start here.
 -  `utilities/` - a directory that contains helper functions used by `text_classifier.ipynb`.
 -  `advanced_usage/` - a directory that contains additional information about this text classification model, how to incorporate your own data, advanced usage, and additional example models.
 -  `requirements.txt` - a file describing all required Python dependencies.